R & J Templeton

 R & J Templeton Ltd was founded in 1880 by Robert Templeton.
 R & J Templeton Ltd styled themselves as "Tea Merchants and Cash Grocers".
 By 1910 the company had built a network of 50 shops (40 of which were in Glasgow), usually they rented corner sites in poor districts.
 Their key grocery products were "dry goods" - tea, cereals, flour, jams and confectionery.

 Acquisition

-The company was acquired by Jurgens in 1919 through Home and Colonial Stores Glasgow subsidiary Shepherd's Dairies for £132,045 eventually becoming part of the Allied Suppliers network.
+The company was acquired in 1919 by Home and Colonial Stores Glasgow subsidiary Shepherd's Dairies for £132,045 eventually becoming part of the Allied Suppliers network.